chrisweb/chris.lu/README_WIP.md

 Note: as you can see in this configuration we have not only enabled the new but still experimental `app` directory but we have also added `mdxRs: true`, this tells next.js that we would like to use the new but also still experimental rust compiler for our MDX content, you can disable this if you prefer, if you wish to do so you might want to read my post about ["disabling the experimental rust compiler for MDX content"](#disabling-the-experimental-mdx-rust-compiler-mdxrs)

 TODO: in next config, do I need to configure pageExtensions for MDX to work in app directory, or is this just for pages directory???
-TODO: check the withMDX options above, I currently have them commented as I'm not sure yet if they are needed and if they are what values I need to set, should come back later if a usecase requires me to use the options else get rid of them before publishing this tutorial

 now we need to add two more files to make MDX work with server components